 Relationships in the commercial construction industry are critical, especially between general contractors and subcontractors.
 In most cases, general contractors subcontract out work to qualified construction workers to more quickly and complete tasks.

 In turn, subcontractors rely on general contractors to provide them with work.

 Subcontractors tend to specialize in specific areas, like equipment and furnishing.
 However, as a contractor, you will have to look at the bigger picture of your project to make sure that you are hiring the help you truly need.

 Specifically, take time to understand things like the cost of doing business, financials, time invested in a project, profits and losses, and manage expectations on whether your customers are happy.
 Read on to understand more about the process.

 In most cases, subcontractors can offer specialized services that your staff may not be able to provide.
-Subcontractors work in specific fields, and their years of experience gives them the opportunity to hone their skills.
+Subcontractors work in specific fields, and their years of experience allows them to hone their skills.

 Most importantly, they may have handled a similar task.
-This means they will complete your task quickly and efficiently.
+The subcontractors will complete your job quickly and efficiently.